Skip to main content

 Statement Lighting: Shining Light On Fixture Trends

-Lighting, such as poe lighting, is a crucial element of interior design, and a good lighting plan for a room accounts for both function and beauty.
+Lighting is a crucial element of interior design, and a good lighting plan for a room accounts for both function and beauty.
 Hard-working but subtle recessed lighting certainly illuminates your home for tasks, and can even highlight architectural elements or artwork, but the real eye candy often comes in the form of a light fixture that on its own is a sight to behold—a sculptural pendant, an oversized lantern or a glittering chandelier.
+Statement light fixtures like these have big style impact while providing another layer of needed illumination; they also reflect your own unique personality and tastes.
+But where are some unexpected places in the home to make a lighting statement, and how can you choose something stylish that works with your decor?

 To offer some new ideas for illuminating your home, local lighting experts break down the current trends and give the inside scoop about the lighting guidelines that influence how clients make selections.